 - Theses (UOIT postgraduate level)

 Electronic access is often preferred as a larger audience can usually be reached outside the boundaries of the physical library on a 24/7 basis and shelf space is not required.
-UOIT has a reputation as the “laptop university
+Electronic products can also generally be manipulated to accommodate those who are visually impaired.

-The Library maintains a number of Special Collections many of which are located separately within the third floor Special Collections Room and others such as the Archives and Teacher Resource Centre (TRC) that are located on the Library’s lower level.
+The Library maintains a number of Special Collections many of which are located separately within the third floor Special Collections Room and others such as the Archives) that are located on the Library’s lower level and the Teacher Resource collection located within the UOIT Education Library.
 These are materials that are best presented as a set, are difficult to integrate into the regular collection under Library of Congress (LC) cataloguing rules, and are directed to a specific audience.
 While many or all of the resources listed above may be found in these Special Collections, other types of materials are unique to a particular Special Collection.
-For example, the Archives is a historical collection of college and university-related material including memorabilia, articles and photographs; the TRC includes Trillium list (elementary and secondary school) textbooks, curriculum documents and kits.
+For example, the Archives is a historical collection of college and university-related material including memorabilia, articles and photographs, and engineering society papers; the TRC includes Trillium list (elementary and secondary school) textbooks, curriculum documents and kits.

 Due to fiscal and shelving constraints, the Library DOES NOT: